sync-for-science/imaging/FHIRmodelAndIdentifiers.md

 ```

-As can be seen in the diagram, the RIS is responsible for the creation of the AccessionNumber.
+As can be seen in the diagram, the RIS is responsible for the creation of the `AccessionNumber`.

 ### Acquire the image